luciodale/fork/README.md

         "Submit"]]])])
 ```

-After destructuring `send-server-request`, this function is invoked within the `:on-change` handler.
+After destructuring `:send-server-request`, this function is invoked within the `:on-change` handler.
 It takes either two or three parameters being:

 - An event - *Required*